 Criminal mischief has likely been around for as long as people have owned personal property.
 Any time a person damages someone else's property without the owner's permission, that's criminal mischief.
 Criminal mischief is also known as malicious mischief, vandalism, damage to property, or by other names depending on the state.

-You can't accidentally commit criminal mischief.
-The law requires that you damage the property intentionally and not simply accidentally.
-For example, if you're playing baseball and accidentally hit the ball through your neighbor's window, this is not criminal mischief.
-On the other hand, if you decide to start hitting baseballs at your neighbor's home and one of them happens to go through the window causing damage, that's a crime.
+In some situations, though, you can commit criminal mischief if you act recklessly.
+Reckless acts are not accidental acts—they're committed with a conscious disregard for the likely consequences.
+Take the baseball scenario above, but say you decide to start hitting baseballs at your neighbor's home and one of them breaks a window.
+This act is a crime.
 It doesn't matter if you specifically intended to break the window or intended to cause any kind of physical damage.
 All that matters is that you intended to take actions you knew (or should have known) might reasonably result in property damage.

 Other reckless acts that would likely substantiate a charge of criminal mischief include using explosives, fire, or other potentially dangerous items or methods without regard to the probable outcome and damaging property as a result.

 It's not generally a crime to damage your own property.
 The issue of property ownership, though, may come up when the property is leased, rented, or jointly owned.
 In many states, a defendant commits criminal mischief by damaging property that the defendant and another person have an interest in.
 Say an angry spouse smashes all the windows of the married couple's vehicle.
 This scenario could result in criminal mischief charges if the co-owner/spouse didn't consent to the damage.

 The prosecutor must also prove the defendant damaged the property without consent.
 Consent sometimes becomes an issue when court orders are involved, such as a court order to tow an illegally parked vehicle.
 Or a defendant claims the property owner consented to an act that led to the damage, such as tearing down their dilapidated fence.